imnotteixeira/http-node-workshop/README.md

 ### Part 2

+- Start with a teaser:
   - [ ] Node.js HTTP module
   - [ ] Using Express to abstract HTTP applications
 ---

 - [ ] Javascript theory